Nazariy8/Nazariy8/README.md

         <div>
             <h1>Welcome to my profile!</h1>
             <h2 align="center"> About me </h2>
-            <p>I am 16 years old student from Ukraine, who is keen on learning Web Development and creating something interesting!</p>
+            <p>I am 17 years old student from Ukraine.
+I am from the little city near the Lviv, where i grew up and found out about such a good thing as a programming.</p>
             <li>
                 <b>Name:</b> Nazar
             </li>